lauraenria/learning-notes/Javascript Testing/README.md

 ## 19.9 Source Maps

 [Source maps](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit) are files that associate line numbers from the processed file to the original.
 This way the browser can lookup the current line number in the sourcemap and open the right source file at the correct line when debugging.
-In Chrome for instance, the DevTools support source maps both for CSS and JavaScript.
+In Chrome, for instance, the DevTools support source maps both for CSS and JavaScript.

 **Setup**